carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 ## What's new
 ### v2.1.1
 Added ability to statically assign DMA channels for SPI.
+(See [SPI Controller Configuration](#spi-controller-configuration).)
 ### v2.0.1
 Fix miscalculation in `get_num_sectors`.
 ### v2.0.0